 14. Warn your kids about online polls and surveys

-Many adults have a separate, throw-away email account for when they need to provide an email address in order to register for something.
-If your child have a legitimate reason to fill in questionnaires that require an email address, consider helping them set up a throw-away email account of their own.
+Many adults have a separate email account for when they need to provide an email address to register for something.
+If your child has a legitimate reason to fill in questionnaires needing an email address, consider helping them set up a second email account of their own.

 15. Warn your kids about getting too close to strangers